Published

 By providing this information, you’ll be on the mind of your target lead when they’re ready to turn on their security system.
 Plus, they’ll already associate you with helpful resources, so it’ll make it easier for them to consider purchasing from you!

-Finding the right people to target is one of the most important parts of an ABM strategy.
+Finding the right people to target is one of the most important parts of a well-formed account-based marketing tactics.
 If you don’t have the right accounts, even a perfectly executed account-based marketing strategy won’t have a significant impact.

-Enter intent data.
-It’s a great way to get insights into the behavior of your most qualified prospects, enabling you to target them with tailored outreach.
+Enter intent data to get insights into the behavior of your most qualified prospects, enabling you to target them with tailored outreach.

 For example, if you sell cloud storage solutions to small businesses, how do you use intent data to find companies with a need for such a solution?
 You might start by looking at all companies that are in the market for cloud-based solutions by looking at their overall consumption of content related to cloud computing.
 This can give you a long list of potential candidates.

-But it’s not enough just to look at cloud computing in general — you also have to understand what types of cloud computing they’re interested in.
-From that perspective, you can see all companies whose employees have been consuming content about SaaS storage solutions or hybrid storage solutions or enterprise storage solutions, or whatever other criteria you think would be relevant.
+But it’s not enough just to look at cloud computing in general.
+You also have to understand what types of cloud computing they’re interested in.
+From that perspective, you can see all companies whose employees have been consuming content about SaaS storage solutions, hybrid storage solutions or enterprise storage solutions, or whatever other criteria you think would be relevant.

 7. Measure Your Account-Based Marketing Success

-Let’s take a look at some of the metrics you should be tracking as part of your account-based marketing program:
+Let’s take a look at some of the metrics you should be tracking as part of your account-based marketing tactics:

 • Revenue generated.
 This seems like an obvious metric, but it’s important to remember that ABM is about influencing revenue, not immediately generating it.
-You can’t expect a huge increase in revenue after one campaign — it will take time to see the results.
+You can’t expect a huge increase in revenue after one campaign — it will take time to show the needed results.

 • Leads.
 If you’re doing a good job of targeting your prospects, you should see a significant increase in the number of high-quality leads that come through your funnel.